-NSP-3: Establish Financing Mechanisms for Purchase and Redevelopment of Foreclosed Upon Homes and Residential Properties
+NSP-2: Establish Financing Mechanisms for Purchase and Redevelopment of Foreclosed Upon Homes and Residential Properties

-The City of Lancaster will expend up to ten percent of its NSP funds, to include any generated program income, under the category of "establish mechanisms for purchase and redevelopment of foreclosed-upon homes and residential properties, including such mechanisms as soft-seconds, loan loss reserves, and shared equity loans for low and moderate income homebuyers."
+The City of Lancaster will expend up to ten percent of its NSP funds, to include any generated program income, under the category of "establish mechanisms for purchase and redevelopment of foreclosed-upon homes and residential properties, including such mechanisms as soft-seconds, loan loss reserves, and shared equity loans for low and moderate income homeownerships."
 This NSP eligible use permits the City to expend NSP funds on activity delivery costs associated with CDBG-eligible activities as defined in 24 CFR 570.206.

-Downpayment assistance and other financing mechanisms are permissible uses of the NSP funds (as modified under 24 CFR 570.202 eligible rehabilitation and preservation for homes and other residential properties).
-The City anticipates that many of the units that are acquired, rehabilitated and sold to first time homebuyers will require some form of financing assistance to ensure affordability; and, this is due to the recent economic downturn and current condition of the housing market in the City of Lancaster.
-In an ideal situation, the home or unit will be acquired, rehabilitated and then sold to a first time homebuyer in an amount equal to or less than the cost to acquire and rehabilitate the property up to a decent, safe and habitable condition.
-However, in the event that an affordability gap exists, the Downpayment Assistance Program will provide assistance to low income households to purchase a home in the City of Lancaster.
+Direct homeownership assistance and other financing mechanisms are permissible uses of the NSP funds (as modified under 24 CFR 570.202 eligible rehabilitation and preservation for homes and other residential properties).
+The City anticipates that many of the units that are acquired, rehabilitated and sold to qualified homeownerships will require some form of financing assistance to ensure affordability; and, this is due to the recent economic downturn and current condition of the housing market in the City of Lancaster.
+In an ideal situation, the home or unit will be acquired, rehabilitated and then sold to a qualified homeownership in an amount equal to or less than the cost to acquire and rehabilitate the property up to a decent, safe and habitable condition.
+However, in the event that an affordability gap exists, the Direct Homeownership Assistance Program will provide assistance to low income households to purchase a home in the City of Lancaster.
 The amount of the assistance will be the lesser of 5 percent of the home price or \$10,000.
-The City will provide participants with funds for downpayment and/or closing costs.
-In addition, program income received from the NSP may be used to fund additional downpayment assistance.
+The City will provide participants with funds for direct homeownership and/or closing costs.
+In addition, program income received from the NSP may be used to fund additional direct homeownership assistance.

-NSP-4: NSP Administration
+NSP-4: NSP Administration - No Change